ThamaliW/RNN_Algorithm_Implementation/README.md

 # RNN_Algorithm_Implementation
 We have worked on a project to add Recurrent Neural Network(RNN) algorithm to machine learner.
 RNN is one of deep learning algorithms with record breaking accuracy.
-For more information on RNN please refer link[1].

-We have decided to use deeplearning4j which is an open source deep learning library scalable on spark and Hadoop.
+Deeplearning4j which is an open source deep learning library scalable on spark and Hadoop was used in the project.

 Since there is a plan to add spark pipeline to machine Learner, we have decided to use spark pipeline concept to our project.

-I have designed an architecture for the RNN implementation.

-This architecture is developed to be compatible with spark pipeline.
+This architecture of the project was developed to be compatible with spark pipeline.

 Data set is taken in csv format and then it is converted to spark data frame since apache spark works mostly with data frames.